urmee04/pro-tasker-backend/README.md

     "message": "Project deleted!"
 }
 ```

 ---

 #### References

-My primary resource for completing the project was the code from lab2: secure record storage, class lessons and materials.
+My primary resource for completing the project was the code from project: Backend Development, class lessons and materials.
 Additionally, I used the resources mentioned below to deepen my understanding of the concepts and code flow

 - [mongoose](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Server-side/Express_Nodejs/mongoose)